 Introduction: More Than Just “Water”

+Effective diamond wire saw coolant management is essential for controlling heat, friction, and surface integrity during high-speed slicing.
 In many diamond wire saw applications, cutting fluid is often treated as a secondary utility rather than a core process variable.
-From a tribological and thermal engineering perspective, however, the coolant is just as critical to cutting performance as the diamond wire itself.
+From a tribology and thermal engineering perspective, however, the coolant is just as critical to cutting performance as the diamond wire itself.

 At wire speeds typically ranging from 40 to 60 meters per second, intense localized heat is generated at the microscopic contact points between diamond grit and the workpiece.
 Without proper thermal control and lubrication, several failure mechanisms can occur: